 - IRC Section 6672(a) states that the blame for not paying Business Payroll Taxes goes to “every responsible person” who willfully neglected to pay the payroll taxes.
-This means Accountants, Bookkeepers, and anyone with check signing ability can get the blame for the tax debt.
+This means Accountants, Bookkeepers, and anyone with check signing ability can get the blame for the taxes due.

 - Even if there was no bad motive involved, the expensive “Trust Fund Recovery” penalty is imposed.
 For example, some Business owners fail to pay their Payroll Taxes out of desperation.
 They may have been trying to save the company from Bankruptcy or protect their employees.
-But the reasons why you are delinquent are irrelevant; penalties and debt will still be imposed.
+But the reasons why you are delinquent are irrelevant; penalties and back tax amounts due will still be imposed.

 According to the IRS’s official website thousands of taxpayers have outstanding Trust Fund Recovery penalties as a consequence of being delinquent on Business Payroll Taxes.
 The amount of money is in the billions and it is still growing.
 You do not want to be another number in this equation.
 Take care of your IRS Tax issues as soon as possible.
 Contact us for a free tax analysis with no obligation.

-IRS Trust Fund Recovery Penalty: Penalties for Payroll Tax Debt
+IRS Trust Fund Recovery Penalty: Penalties for Payroll Tax Delinquencies